Annie Gam-Pedersen

-Annie Gam-Pedersen (born 5 July 1965) is a Danish footballer who played as a forward for the Denmark women's national football team.
-She was part of the team at the 1984 European Competition for Women's Football, 1991 FIFA Women's World Cup and UEFA Women's Euro 1993.
-At the club level, she played for Odense BK in Denmark.
+Annie Gam-Pedersen (born 5 July 1965) is a Danish former footballer who played as a forward for the Denmark women's national football team.
+Gam-Pedersen won bronze medals with Denmark at the 1984 European Competition for Women's Football.
+She represented Denmark at the 1991 FIFA Women's World Cup and the UEFA Women's Euro 1993.
+At the club level, she played for A-Liga clubs HEI, B 1909 and OB.

+Club career

+Gam-Pedersen played youth football with Silkeborg IF (SIF) until 1978 when she moved to rivals Silkeborg KFUM.
+At 15 she was named the SKFUM Player of the Year for 1980.